mgdesaix/SitesShiny/README.md

 # SitesShiny

 This details a sampling map for a population genetics study currently being conducted on *Protonotaria citrea* (PROW), a neotropical migratory songbird.
+The Shiny map can be seen here:

 https://mgdesaix.shinyapps.io/sitesshiny/